wrdouglass/opentx-widgets-hold/README.md

 Defaults to SF switch

-SF set to high, HOLD is Grayed out (not active)
+Examples where HOLD is configured to be in the Top Bar First Zone

+Throttle HOLD is not-active

 ![ScreenShot](tx-throttle-hold-off.png)

-SF to to low, HOLD is active
+Throttle HOLD is active

 ![ScreenShot](tx-throttle-hold.png)